byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ***Urban soil cultivation practices can have a significant impact on urban ecosystem.***
 Bokashi, the ecologically responsible option for food remnants, perfect for those living in apartments/condos and those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the surrounding environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
 No modern garden is required, be creative, whats around ...

 A healthy microbiome of the physical body is like a healthy microbiome of the soil, when cared for correctly creates space for more healthy lifeforms to exist.
-When cleaning with harsh chemicals all microorganisms are killed off, everything, and over time members of the morcobiome can't grow back.
 The flora and fauna, healthy bacteria and yeast of the body and soil, actually can, do and have gone extinct!
 Especially in the gut, from a life time of unhealthy eating they just become eliminated.
-Fermentation is the way to bring that balance back, body and soil, all life is 'built' the same.
+Fermentation is the way to bring that balance back, body and soil all life is 'built' the same.

 **Bokashi can be:**